Giant laughingthrush

 The giant laughingthrush (Ianthocincla maxima) is a bird species in the family Leiothrichidae.
 It is found in central China and far northern India and Myanmar.
 Its natural habitat is temperate forests.

-The giant laughingthrush was at one time placed in the genus Garrulax but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Ianthocincla. .The female birds often lay between 1-3 blue colored eggs which are bred by both parents for a period of 2 weeks.
+The giant laughingthrush was at one time placed in the genus Garrulax but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Ianthocincla.
+The female birds often lay between 1 and 3 blue colored eggs which are bred by both parents for a period of 2 weeks.
 They can be distinguished by their sweet, melodious and bold sound.